The Brando Resort

-The Brando is a private resort located on the atoll of Tetiaroa in French Polynesia.
-The Brando serves as a regulated airstrip, research facility, eco-resort and spa on the Motu of Onetahi.
-The resort consists of 80 staff and facilities management personnel.
+The Brando is a private resort on the Society Islands' Tetiʻaroa atoll in French Polynesia.
+It serves as a regulated airstrip, research facility, eco-resort and spa on the Onetahi motu.
+It consists of 80 staff and facilities management personnel.
 The atoll's inside on which The Brando is located is on a 99-year lease contracted by Marlon Brando.
+Condé Nast Traveller described a site of "unspoiled beauty", "outlandish in its technicolor".

 Travel

 Traveling to The Brando can only be commercially done by air.
 Air Teti'aroa flies private planes between the island of Tahiti and Teti'aroa.
-The airline's departure is located in a private terminal at the Fa'a'ā International Airport in Tahiti.
+The airline's departure is located in a private terminal at the Faa'a International Airport in Tahiti.

 Air Tetiaroa rates to The Brando Resort on Tetiaroa fluctuate with the regular, high and festive seasons.

 History

 Construction of The Brando Resort began in 2009 by Teti'aroa Pacific Beachcomber SC.
-In September 2010 Pacific beachcomber announced it was investing US$60 million in construction.
+In September 2010 Pacific Beachcomber announced it was investing US$60 million in construction.
 The first phase of the building included repairing the airstrip runway for smoother plane landing and lengthening the tarmac to meet current aviation standards.
 Additionally, a reef dock was constructed to enable shipments from the ocean to the lagoon side of the reef.

 In February 2014, it was announced that construction on The Brando Resort was officially completed.
 In July 2014, The Brando was officially open to the public.
 Eight of Marlon Brando’s eleven children were involved in the project along with the Brando Estate.

-In November 2015 the resort took a local man to court in an effort to have him barred from living in a boat in the lagoon.